silx-kit/silx-training/virtualenv/index.rst

   - installing new software with modern library dependencies, without breaking older software relying on older versions of the same libraries
   - ensuring your installed libraries don't interfere with other users' libraries, when sharing a workstation and a user account
-  - running applications created for different versions of Python
+  - sharing an environment, isolated from the system and users libraries, between different users

 - Developers: